BSS faculty conduct their research as members of the following research centers:

 The Center for Alcohol and Addiction Studies' mission is to promote the identification, prevention, and effective treatment of alcohol and other drug use problems in our society through research, education, training, and policy advocacy.
 Our faculty conducts empirical research in a variety of areas of alcohol abuse/dependence, drug abuse/dependence and tobacco use, ranging from laboratory investigations of mechanisms through treatment or early intervention to policy.

-The Institute for Community Health Promotion aims to improve health, especially in underserved populations, by conducting interdisciplinary research and education to empower individuals, providers, organizations, and communities to practice and promote healthier behaviors and environments.
-Current projects focus on improving dietary habits, increasing physical activity, weight control, encouraging smoking cessation, and using culturally sensitive materials to promote better health.
+The Center for Health Equity Research's goal is to improve health, especially in underserved populations, by conducting interdisciplinary research and education to empower individuals, providers, organizations, and communities to practice and promote healthier behaviors and environments.

 The Centers for Behavioral and Preventive Medicine aim to improve health through behavioral change and the integration of behavioral and biomedical science using clinical, community, and laboratory-based research.
 The Centers' research bridges biomedical, sociobehavioral, and population/public health scientific disciplines.
 Faculty members are committed to both basic research on discovering the mechanisms underlying behavioral factors in health and illness, as well as to applied research on the translation of these discoveries for clinical and community health improvement.